-It is always difficult for me to give hope or provide a suitable answer to one who has called on God for help and the call seems to go unanswered.
-What can I say to that one about an “absent” God?
+It is always troubling for me to give hope or provide a suitable answer to one who has called on God for help and the call seems to go unanswered.
+What can I say to one when they are searching for an “absent” God?

-What happens, when in the midst of a life-ending disease, God does not respond or act in the way we want Him to act?
+What happens when in the midst of a life-ending disease, God does not respond the way we want Him to respond?
 What are we to think if God does not act in a way that meets our expectations?
-What can we say to an unbeliever who is asking questions about the suffering that goes on with no end in sight if we talk of a loving God?
-When thousands are starving and food is going to waste can we assure the hungry that God is sensitive to their pangs of hunger?
+What can we say to an unbeliever who is asking questions about the suffering that goes on with no end in sight if we talk about a loving God?
+When thousands are starving, and food is going to waste, can we assure the hungry that God is sensitive to their pangs of hunger?
 What do we say to the scoffer?
-In fact, what do we who believe in a God who answers our prayers, do when He seems to turn a deaf ear on us?
+In fact, what do we who believe in a God who answers prayers, do when He seems to turn a deaf ear on us?

 We live in a fallen world.
 Satan is still powerful and active.
 “All things will be new” when He returns.
 And in between now and then, He promises, “Lo, I am with you!”

 Prayer: Father, Your Son did not want to suffer, but He did.
-As You were with Him, be with us also.
+As You were with Him, we trust you to be with us also.
 Come soon!
 In Jesus’ Name, Amen.

-Scripture for Today: Psalm 115:1 Not to us, Lord, not to us but to your name be the glory, because of your love and faithfulness.
+Scripture For Today: -Not to us, LORD, not to us but to your name be the glory, because of your love and faithfulness.
+Psalm 115:1